Ronan Maher (footballer)

-Ronan Arjun Maher (born 30 December 2004) is a professional footballer who plays as a midfielder for Tamworth on loan from club Walsall.
+Ronan Arjun Maher (born 30 December 2004) is a professional footballer who plays as a midfielder for Wealdstone on loan from club Walsall.
 Born in England, he represents the Republic of Ireland at youth level.

 Club career

 Maher played futsal at an early age, and played football at West Bromwich Albion for four years before being released at under-11 level.
 He then joined Walsall at the age of eleven and was the under-18 team's top-scorer during the 2021–22 campaign.
 He made his first-team debut on the opening day of the 2022–23 season on 30 July 2022, coming on as an 80th-minute substitute in a 4–0 win over Hartlepool United at the Bescot Stadium.
 He signed a three-year professional contract the following month.

 He scored his first professional goal for Walsall on 8 August 2023 in a 3–4 EFL Cup first round defeat to Blackburn Rovers at Ewood Park.

 On 25 August 2023, Maher signed for National League North side Rushall Olympic on a youth loan until 6 January 2024.
 Maher made his debut for The Pics on the following day in a 1–1 draw with Banbury United.
 He was recalled from his loan spell on 7 November 2023 before returning to Rushall, on a loan deal to the end of the season, on 26 January 2024.

 On 22 November 2024, Maher joined National League side Tamworth on a one-month loan deal.
 He scored Tamworth's 94th-minute equaliser in their second round FA Cup encounter at Burton Albion, sending the game to penalties which Tamworth went on to win 4–3.
 He was recalled in April 2025.

 On 20 June 2025, Walsall announced he had signed a new two-year deal.

 On 4 October 2025, Maher returned to National League club Tamworth on a youth-loan until 29 December.

+On 25 September 2026, Maher signed for National League side Wealdstone on a three-month loan deal.
+He made his debut the following day in a 4–0 win over Gateshead.